 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.

 Scores for Dallas, TX